With Mary Cassatt Painting In Paris, pictures like The Boating Party, while colorful and warm, are a paradox.

 Everyone in the little boat is detached from the others.
 Even the baby in the woman’s lap looks aside while the mother stares pensively, even apprehensively, in direction of the muscular rower.
 The rower looks away.

-Such are the pitfalls when Mary Cassatt’s paintings are taken lightly.
+Such are the pitfalls when you take Mary Cassatt’s paintings lightly.
 The painting’s title The Boating Party tells us that the people are who we should be looking at, but they are an open book that can’t be read, a mystery.

 An Early Masterpiece